Why screen for lung cancer?

 As with any screening test, the goal is to detect cancer before you have any symptoms, and when it's potentially treatable.
-These FAQs can help you determine if, who and when screening for lung cancer might be needed.
+Lung cancer is the leading cause of cancer-related death in men and women.
+It's estimated that 95% of patients at risk for lung cancer are not being screened, so knowing if you are at risk is important for your health.
+These FAQs can help you determine if you should be screened for lung cancer and when.

 Who should be screened?

 Smoking is a recognized risk factor for lung cancer.
 The number of pack years of smoking and current smoking status help determine your risk for lung cancer.
-For example, one pack year is equal to smoking one pack per day for one year, or two packs per day for half a year.
-If you're currently a smoker, or have smoked more than 30 pack years, talk to your provider to see if you need to be screened for lung cancer.
+For example, a one-pack year is equal to smoking one pack per day for one year, or two packs per day for half a year.
+Guidelines have recently changed, but if you're a current smoker or quit within the past 15 years, talk to your provider to see if you need to be screened for lung cancer.

 When should you be screened?

-Calculators have been developed to help your doctor determine if you should have a low-dose CT scan.
+Calculators have been developed to help your clinician determine if you should have a low-dose computed tomography (CT) scan.
+Some but not all scans include non-cigarette inhaled tobacco products.
 While there are many guidelines and not all experts agree, the U.S. Preventive Services Task Force recommends annual screening with low-dose CT for smokers or individuals who:

-Other groups recommend stopping screening at ages 74 to 77.
-An important consideration when deciding whether or not to get a CT scan is your general health and life expectancy.
+Other groups differ in their recommendations, including criteria to begin and stop screening.
+An important consideration when deciding whether or not to get a CT scan is your general health, life expectancy and willingness to undergo curative lung surgery.

 What type of screening is used?

-But the best thing for you to do if you smoke is to stop, which reduces your risk for developing lung cancer.
+The best thing for you to do if you smoke is to stop, which reduces your risk of developing lung cancer.
+The risk begins to decrease at five years but remains higher than lifetime non-smokers for 25 years after quitting.